What I value in a job

 The following things will make me less excited about your organization.
 They're not dealbreakers, but I will probably ask to be paid more if some of these practices are present at your company.

-- Support for IE10 and older.
+• Support for IE11 and older.
 I can do it, but it makes me sad.

-- Company firewalls restricting access to social media.
+• Company firewalls or VPNs that restrict access to social media.
 Ignoring the lack of trust this shows, it makes it difficult to do my job.

-- Timecards.
+• Timecards.
 I'm a salaried employee, why do you need me clocking in and out?
-In an agency, logging time against client projects is fine, but when your billable time has to add up to 40 hours, something's not right.
+In an agency environment, tracking time for client projects is fine, but when your billable time has to add up to 40 hours, something's not right.

 Dealbreakers